-f.
+g.
 Advertisers could claim reimbursement of excessive fees resulting from click fraud or other methods of artificially increasing advertising costs.

 In listing advertising, including paid search and interest-based advertising, a problem known as click fraud might arise.
 Fees for listing advertising are determined by the number of times an advertising link is clicked by users.
 Click fraud is used to artificially inflate the number of clicks, thereby increasing listing advertising fees charged to advertisers.
 In the United States, major advertisers victimized by this type of fraud have brought class-action lawsuits against companies offering listing advertising products.
-The Yahoo Japan Group systematically and in some cases manually monitors and determines whether click fraud is detected, removes fraudulent clicks from the count for billing.
+The Yahoo Japan Group systematically and in some cases manually monitors and determines whether click fraud is occurring and, in cases where click fraud is detected, removes fraudulent clicks from the count for billing.
 Nonetheless, a similar lawsuit might be brought against the Yahoo Japan Group, resulting in damage to the brand image of the Yahoo Japan Group and negatively impacting business performance.